LysetsDal/DLint/README.md

-# Welcome to the Linterd Project
+# Welcome to the DLinter Project

-Linterd is a prototype for Dockerfile Linter, capable of doing static code analysis on dockerfiles.
+DLint is a prototype for Dockerfile Linter, capable of doing static code analysis on dockerfiles.
 The linter scans for a number of common misconfigurations and tries to uphold Dockerfile best practices.